mi-vadim/awesome-interview/queues/en/junior.md

-1. What is a queue in the context of software development, and how does it differ from other data structures?

-2. Can you explain the concept of a message queue?
-How are message queues used in building scalable and asynchronous systems?

-3. Describe a scenario where using a queue would be beneficial in a web application.
-How would you implement and integrate a queue in such a scenario?

-4. What are the key characteristics of a good queue implementation?
-Discuss factors like FIFO (First In, First Out), thread safety, and scalability.

-5. How does a queue help in decoupling components in a distributed system?
-Provide an example of a situation where decoupling with queues would be advantageous.

-6. What role do queues play in managing asynchronous communication between different parts of a system?

-7. Explain the difference between a queue and a stack.
-In what situations would you choose a queue over a stack or vice versa?

-8. Can you discuss the use of queues in handling background jobs or tasks in web applications?
-How does this contribute to improved user experience?

-9. What is the significance of message durability in the context of message queues?
-How can you ensure that messages are not lost in case of system failures?

-10. Discuss the concept of message acknowledgment in a message queue system.
-Why is acknowledgment important, and how does it impact message reliability?

-11. How do you handle message processing failures in a queue-based system?
-What strategies can be employed to address and retry failed messages?

-12. Explain the concept of message serialization in the context of queues.
-Why is it important, and how can you ensure proper serialization and deserialization?

-13. What is the difference between a synchronous and an asynchronous queue?
-Can you provide examples of situations where each type would be appropriate?

-14. Describe your understanding of message queue brokers like RabbitMQ or Apache Kafka.
-How do these brokers facilitate communication between different parts of a system?

-15. How do you prioritize messages in a queue?
-Can you discuss the importance of message prioritization and scenarios where it might be necessary?

-16. Discuss the role of dead-letter queues in message queuing systems.
-How do dead-letter queues help in handling undeliverable or failed messages?

-17. Can you explain the concept of message routing in the context of queues?
-How does message routing contribute to building flexible and modular systems?

-18. How do you prevent message order inversion in a message queue?
-Can you discuss strategies for ensuring that messages are processed in the correct order?

-19. What is the impact of queue size on system performance?
-How can you optimize and manage queue sizes to prevent bottlenecks?

-20. Describe your experience with implementing queue-based communication in a web application.
-What challenges have you encountered, and how did you address them?

-21. How would you handle the scenario where a queue becomes overwhelmed with messages?
-Discuss strategies for handling high message volumes and preventing system overload.

-22. Can you provide examples of use cases where a priority queue would be more appropriate than a standard queue?
-How does priority affect message processing?

-23. Discuss the role of message headers in a queue system.
-How can you use headers to convey additional information or metadata along with the messages?

-24. Explain the concept of message idempotency in the context of queues.
-Why is it important, and how can you design systems to ensure idempotent message processing?

-25. Describe your approach to testing and debugging systems that involve message queues.
-How do you ensure the reliability and correctness of queue-based communication in your applications?
+Basics of Messaging:
+- What is the purpose of a message queue in a distributed system?
+- Explain the difference between synchronous and asynchronous communication.
+- What is the role of a message broker in messaging systems?

+Message Formats:
+- Describe the JSON and XML formats commonly used in messaging.
+- How do you serialize and deserialize messages in a messaging system?

+Queue vs. Topic:
+- Explain the difference between a message queue and a message topic.
+- When would you use a queue, and when would you use a topic?

+Reliability and Durability:
+- What is the significance of message durability in a messaging system?
+- How can you ensure reliable message delivery in a queue?

+Error Handling:
+- How should errors be handled in a messaging system?
+- Explain dead-letter queues and their purpose.

+Message Priority:
+- Discuss the concept of message priority.
+How can it be implemented?
+- What are the potential challenges of using message priority?

+Concurrency:
+- How can you handle concurrency in a messaging system?
+- Explain the terms "producer" and "consumer" in the context of messaging.

+Scalability:
+- Discuss strategies for scaling a messaging system.
+- What considerations should be taken into account when scaling consumers?

+Message Acknowledgment:
+- What is message acknowledgment, and why is it important?
+- Explain the difference between automatic and manual acknowledgment.

+Security Measures:
+- How can you secure communication between producers and consumers?
+- Discuss the use of encryption in messaging systems.

+Message Expiry:
+- What is message expiration, and why is it important in a queue/messaging system?
+- How can you handle expired messages in a message queue?

+Fanout Exchange:
+- Explain the concept of a fanout exchange in the context of message queues.
+- When would you use a fanout exchange, and what are its advantages?

+Message Routing Key:
+- What is the role of a routing key in message queues?
+- How does it contribute to directing messages to specific queues?

+Concurrency Control:
+- Discuss strategies for managing concurrency control in a message processing system.
+- How can you avoid race conditions in message consumption?

+Message Headers:
+- Describe the purpose of message headers in a message queue.
+- Provide an example of a scenario where custom message headers are useful.

+Batch Processing:
+- How can you implement batch processing using a message queue?
+- Discuss the advantages and challenges of batch processing.

+Message Acknowledgment Modes:
+- Explain different acknowledgment modes in message processing.
+- When would you use auto acknowledgment, and when would you prefer manual acknowledgment?

+Message Serialization Formats:
+- Discuss common message serialization formats used in message queues.
+- How does the choice of serialization format impact interoperability?

+Load Balancing in Queues:
+- How can you achieve load balancing among multiple consumers of a message queue?
+- Discuss the factors to consider when designing a load-balanced queue system.

+Message Queue Patterns:
+- Describe at least two common design patterns used in message queue architectures.
+- How do these patterns address scalability and fault tolerance?